arcanericky/zap-examples/UPDATES.md

 ## Document the use of the `ConsoleSeparator`

 The `customencoder` example's README contains information about a single call to `enc.AppendString()` because multiple calls cause spacing between the strings.
 Added an explanation of why this happens.

+## README Updates

+Many, many updates to all those useful READMEs.